radcamp/radcamp.github.io/NYC2023/ipyrad-CLI-FullTutorial.md

 # Input data format

-Before we get started, let's take a look at what the raw data looks like.
+Before we get started with the assembly, let's take a look at what the raw data looks like.
 Remember that you can use `zcat` and `head` to do this.

 ```bash
 ## zcat: unZip and conCATenate the file to the screen